Deterministic Communication in Radio Networks: Introduction

 In accordance with the standard model of unknown (ad-hoc) radio networks (for more elaborate discussion about the model, see, e.g., \cite{-ABLP91,-BGI92,-CGGPR00,-CGR00,-CMS03,-GHK13,-KP03,-KM98,-Pel07}), we make the assumption that a node does not have any prior knowledge about the topology of the network, its in-degree and out-degree, or the set of its neighbors.
 We assume that the only knowledge of each node is its own ID, the \emph{size} of the network $n$, the \emph{maximum in-degree} of any node $\maxdeg$, and the \emph{eccentricity} of the network $\ecc$, which is the maximum distance from the source node to any node in \net.

 Nodes operate in discrete, synchronous time steps, but we do not need to assume knowledge of a global clock.
 When we refer to the ``running time'' of an algorithm, we mean the number of time steps which elapse before completion (i.e., we are not concerned with the number of calculations nodes perform within time steps).
 In each time step a node can either \emph{transmit} a message to all of its out-neighbors at once or can remain silent and \emph{listen} to the messages from its in-neighbors.
-We do not make any restriction on the size of messages.
+Some variants of the model make restrictions upon message size (e.g. that they should be $O(\log n)$ bits in length); our algorithms only forward the source message so comply with any such restriction.

 The distinguishing feature of radio networks is the interfering behavior of transmissions.
 In the most standard radio networks model, the \emph{model without collision detection} (see, e.g., \cite{-ABLP91,-BGI92,-CMS03,-Pel07}), which is studied in this paper, if a node $v$ listens in a given round and precisely one of its in-neighbors transmits, then $v$ receives the message.
 In all other cases $v$ receives nothing; in particular, the lack of collision detection means that $v$ is unable to distinguish between zero of its in-neighbors transmitting and more than one.